Katsching/ACNH-Pixel-Press/README.md

 ## Warning
 * The ink is limited, so it's better to select a picture with a lot of bright/white background.
 It will keep trying to draw even if the ink is empty.
-* Currently, there is no way to stop the drawing.
-You will have to wait until it finishes or restart your device.